ChronoSpike: An Adaptive Spiking Graph Neural Network for Dynamic Graphs: Details of ChronoSpike

 where $h_{v,i}^{(t)}$ is the $i$-th component of the aggregated spatial input from Equation (1), $\tau_i > 0$ is a learnable membrane time constant that controls the temporal integration window for dimension $i$, and $u_{\text{reset}}$ is the reset potential (fixed at zero in our implementation).
 The time constant $\tau_i$ determines the rate at which the membrane potential decays toward the resting state: larger values of $\tau_i$ result in slower decay and longer temporal integration, allowing the neuron to accumulate inputs over extended periods, while smaller values yield faster responses to transient inputs.
 This update equation can be rewritten in recursive form as $u_{v,i}^{(t)} = \lambda_i u_{v,i}^{(t-1)} + \frac{1}{\tau_i}(h_{v,i}^{(t)} + u_{\text{reset}})$ where $\lambda_i = 1 - \frac{1}{\tau_i}$ is the decay factor.
-The stability condition $|\lambda_i| < 1$ requires $\tau_i > \frac{1}{2}$ for our forward-Euler discretization with unit time step, which we enforce through parameterization during training.
+The stability condition $|\lambda_i| < 1$ requires $\tau_i > \frac{1}{2}$ for our forward-Euler discretization with unit time step, which holds empirically throughout training because $\tau_i$ is initialized to $1.0$ and AdamW updates do not push it outside this region in our runs (see Theorem~\ref{thm:gradient-stability} for a full discussion; the released implementation does not enforce this via a hard reparameterization, so for stricter settings a softplus reparameterization $\tau_i=\tfrac{1}{2}+\mathrm{softplus}(\tilde\tau_i)$ is a one-line drop-in).

 A spike is emitted when the membrane potential crosses a learnable firing threshold $V_{\text{th},i}$: